 Have you set up your Lazada or Shopee online store already?
 Great!
 Set yourself up for success with these helpful tips to increase your sales, decrease costs, and ensure your safety as a Lazada or Shopee seller.

 - Price your products reasonably and competitively.
 Check your competitors’ pricing to have a benchmark of how your items should be priced.
 This is a must whether you’re a Lazada or Shopee seller.

 - Provide accurate and detailed product descriptions.
 This makes your brand and products look more legitimate in the eyes of online shoppers.
 Anticipate the possible questions that customers might ask and provide the answers in the description.

 - Add high-quality photos of your products.
 A Lazada or Shopee seller is always encouraged to be mindful of this.
 Consider investing in a DSLR, mirrorless camera, or smartphone that can take professional-quality photos that will attract buyers.

 - Upload at least three products so that you can use the Seller Picks feature on Lazada.
 This can help boost your visibility on the selling platform.

 - Show your products from different angles.
-This will help customers easily visualize how your product looks like.
+This will help customers easily visualize what your product looks like.
 Even better, upload a video to show how an item works.
 If possible, include a picture or clip showing how an actual user handles and uses the product.

 - Offer discounts and other enticing deals.
 You can join Lazada’s or Shopee’s promotional campaigns to boost your sales.

 - Link your online seller account to your social networks.
 Doing so will enable you to share your product listings with an even wider audience.